greenthread/uc54-iotplatform-nodejs/README.md

 of hooking up a PIR motion sensor on a Raspberry Pi with IBM IoT platform on Bluemix.

-This basic tutorial is composed of two parts:
+This basic tutorial is composed of:

-1) device scripts in python: reads data from a motion sensor on Raspberry Pi and publishes motion events to IBM IoT platform.

-2) Web Application in Node.JS, Express.JS, and Angular.JS: subscribes to
+1) Web Application in Node.JS, Express.JS, and Angular.JS: subscribes to
 Raspberry Pi for motion sensor data, implements REST APIs and renders the sensor data in the view.